Asamoah Gyan vows to expose those who lied about him: "Prepare to face me"

 - His fiery declaration has stirred mixed reactions online, with fans split over whether his anticipated revelations will carry weight

-Ghana's all-time top scorer, Asamoah Gyan, has drawn a line in the sand.
+Ghana's all-time top scorer, Asamoah Gyan, has drawn a line in the sand, making a passionate outburst on social media.

 Gyan, who remains one of the country's most iconic sports figures, expressed deep frustration over what he called false narratives and persistent attacks on his image.